zapier/visual-builder/docs/_publish/partner-program/partner-program.md

 * Gold
 * Platinum

-Learn more about what [benefits are available in each tier](https://zapier.com/developer-platform/partner-program).
+Learn more about the [benefits are available in each tier](https://zapier.com/developer-platform/partner-program).

 ## How tiers are calculated